-Shared medium networks have important issues.
+Shared medium networks have significant issues.
 Even assuming media access control works perfectly, the network transmission rate will always be divided by the number of nodes.
 Although cabled shared medium networks are now rare, wireless shared medium networks are widely used.
-The rule to follow for efficiency on these networks is keep the number of nodes as small as possible.
+The rule to follow for efficiency on these networks is to keep the number of nodes as small as possible.

-Switching computer networks are more complex, they are based on a set of intermediate nodes with multiple links between them:
+Packet-switched networks are more complex, they are based on a set of intermediate nodes with multiple links between them:

-Intermediate nodes have the important mission of making routing decisions based on the data destination address and decide which is the next node data should be sent to.
+Intermediate nodes have the important mission of making routing decisions.

+Based on the data's destination address they decide which is the next node data should be sent to.